 The BASEES 19th-century Study Group is an interdisciplinary forum for the work of scholars interested in the literature, culture, history and society of Russia and Eastern Europe during the long nineteenth century.
 Its aims are to promote and preserve teaching and public awareness of Slavonic and Eastern European history and culture during the long nineteenth century, and to foster new research and enhance networking among academics and students working in these areas.
-The group's current organizers are Connor Doak (University of Bristol) and Muireann Maguire (University of Exeter), and Margarita Vaysman (University of St Andrews).
+The group's current organizers are Connor Doak (University of Bristol), Muireann Maguire (University of Exeter), and Margarita Vaysman (University of St Andrews).

 The 19th-century Study Group is interested in pursuing such questions as:

 • What is the present extent and nature of research into 19th-century Russia?

 • How far is this pursued within narrow disciplinary boundaries?

 • What questions are being asked about the 19th century?

 • Which fields are in decline, and which are growing?

 • With what challenges are 19th-century Russian studies presented by current Government policy on research in the arts and humanities?